LoicCourtemanche/Replication-of-Innis-Lecture-Return-on-Student-Loans-in-Canada/REPLICATION.md

 ### Action Items (openICPSR)

------action items go here------

-> INSTRUCTION: leave this in.

 > The openICPSR submission process has changed.
 If you have not already done so, please "Change Status -> Submit to AEA" from your deposit Workspace.

 > [NOTE] Since July 1, 2021, we will publish replication packages as soon as all requested changes to the deposit have been made.
 Please process any requested changes as soon as possible.